Princess Amelia (1801 ship)

-Princess Amelia was a ship that was launched in France or the Netherlands in 1789, almost certainly under another name.
-She was taken in prize in 1801.
+Princess Amelia was a ship launched in France or the Netherlands in 1789, almost certainly under another name.
+She was taken as a prize in 1801.
 She made one unsuccessful voyage as a sealer in the British southern whale fishery.
 Thereafter she became a West Indiaman.
 She was reportedly broken up in 1807.

 Career

 Princess Amelia first appeared in Lloyd's Register (LR) in 1801.